 That’s where we come in!
-We’ve put together our top five recommendations for some really fun summer piano playing.
+We’ve put together our top recommendations on easy popular songs to play on piano for some really fun summer piano playing.
 The best part?
-Each song has a great in-depth lesson from Mr. Hoffman, so students of any skill level can start playing pop music this summer.
+Each one of these popular piano songs has a great in-depth lesson from Mr. Hoffman, so students of any skill level can start playing pop songs this summer.
 To learn more about the difference between classical and pop music, and why you should be learning how to play both, check out this blog post.

-Learn to play the chorus from this incredibly fun and catchy hit song from “The Greatest Showman.”
+Learn to play the chorus from this incredibly fun and catchy hit song from The Greatest Showman.
 In this easy, step-by-step tutorial, you’ll learn the chorus melody with your right hand and a simple bass line in the left hand.

 Spark some excitement in your piano playing this summer as you and Mr. Hoffman play Katy Perry’s “Firework.”
 Once you learn the melody, move onto the second video and add chords with your left hand.

 Pop songs to play on the piano: Can’t Stop The Feeling

 Pop songs to play on the piano: How Far I’ll Go

 Have some fun playing “How Far I’ll Go” from Moana!
 Mr. Hoffman’s Prep Level version is great for students who are new to the piano.
 If you have a year or more of experience, you can check out the Level 1 and Level 3 lessons.